tanfonto/reactive-progress/README.md

 #### The ```None``` type

-The default value returned by the ```chain / fmap``` method if no difference is found across subsequent calls or one of the last two values evaluates to unsafe.
+The default value returned by the ```join / flatten``` method if no difference is found across subsequent calls or one of the last two values evaluates to unsafe.
+Exposes static ```spec``` method for convenience.